-As a result of the Company's flow-through financing in October 2019, the Company recorded a flow-through liability on the statement of financial position representing the premium on the share issuances.
+As a result of the Company's flow-through financing in October 2019, the Company recorded a flowthrough liability on the statement of financial position representing the premium on the share issuances.
 As the Company incurs eligible expenditures against this liability, the Company reduces the liability and records this as flow-through share premium recovery on the statement of operations.
-During Q1-2020, the Company recorded a flow-through share premium recovery of \$182,600 (Q1-2019: \$877,938).
+During the six months ended January 31, 2020, the Company recorded a flow-through share premium recovery of \$813,012 (2019: \$1,671,980).

-Other expenses recorded for Q1-2020 include \$24,831 related to the fee charged by the insurer of the reclamation bond (Q1-2019: \$nil) and miscellaneous charges for both periods.
+Other expenses recorded for the six months ended January 31, 2020 include \$49,662 related to the fee charged by the insurer of the reclamation bond (the six months ended January 31, 2019: \$nil) as well as miscellaneous charges for both periods.